+That was COP17 for you.
 Every man and his angle was in Durban, not so much to save the planet from environmental suicide but to punt new, greener ways to make some moolah.

-The expo centre, with its air conditioning set to Chinese-factory emission levels, catered for every green fetish imaginable to man—electric cars, electricity-generating windmills, “green” banking, “green” fizzy-drinking, “green” development —
+The expo centre, with its air conditioning set to Chinese-factory emission levels, catered for every green fetish imaginable to man — electric cars, electricity-generating windmills, “green” banking, “green” fizzy-drinking, “green” development —

 Outside, dead palm fronds hung from camouflage netting like brown carcasses over the heads of COP17 delegates sipping cappuccinos and chatting ambivalently about the lack of progress in the negotiations.

-For those not shaking their moneymakers there were fists and placards to wield—far from the fortress keep that has become the Hilton Hotel and the International Convention Centre, mind you.
+For those not shaking their moneymakers there were fists and placards to wield — far from the fortress keep that has become the Hilton Hotel and the International Convention Centre, mind you.

 Access to the main negotiating venues was heavily guarded against direct action from civil society organisations.
 Anyone articulating any sense of urgency or idealism about the Kyoto Protocol or the Green Climate Fund was ejected from proceedings.
 A Canadian youth delegation was forced to leave on Wednesday after protesting against its government’s intransigence on Kyoto and tar sands mining during an address by Canadian Environment Minister Peter Kent.

-A sad line of Occupy COP17 tents was the only reminder that 2011 was the year of the possible: Tahrir Square, Occupy Wall Street, the Arab Spring — the tents’ presence raised further questions about the inability of civil society and non-governmental organisations to conduct actions—physical, symbolic or substantive—that could jolt negotiators out of their insincere inertia.
+A sad line of Occupy COP17 tents was the only reminder that 2011 was the year of the possible: Tahrir Square, Occupy Wall Street, the Arab Spring — the tents’ presence raised further questions about the inability of civil society and non-governmental organisations to conduct actions — physical, symbolic or substantive — that could jolt negotiators out of their insincere inertia.